gloveboxes/Remote-debug-Python-on-Raspberry-Pi-from-Visual-Studio-Code/README.md

 ## Remote Mount Raspberry Pi File System

-On your developer desktop machine.
+On your developer desktop machine mount the Raspberry Pi file system and create your project on this mounted drive - ie on the Raspberry Pi.

 For Linux